Hamstring Tendinopathy – A Breakdown of Causes, Treatment & Prevention

 - Repeat several times.

-A wide range of exercises help prevent injury while improving strength and flexibility.
+A wide range of exercises helps prevent injury while improving strength and flexibility.
 The examples above are only a few.
-Keep in mind that the most effective way for developing strong muscles structure is regular practice.
+Keep in mind that the most effective way for developing strong muscles structure is a regular practice.

-In order to keep a high level of fitness you should follow a training program.
-Other methods that help preventing possible injuries are listed below.
+In order to keep a high level of fitness, you should follow a training program.
+Other methods that help to prevent possible injuries are listed below.

 - Method 5: Weight control, controlling your weight regularly helps to detect extra pounds that may be adding pressure to the muscles.
-Controlling the weigh is essential in advance athletes as more body weigh means more difficulties to control the body in demanding exercises.
-Check your weigh regularly to keep a good record of unwanted pounds.
+Controlling the weigh is essential in advance athletes as more body weight means more difficulties to control the body in demanding exercises.
+Check your weight regularly to keep a good record of unwanted pounds.

-- Method 6: Stay hydrated, water is one of the body main components, so staying hydrated will benefit the body in its totally.
+- Method 6: Stay hydrated, water is one of the body main components, so staying hydrated will benefit the body in its totality.
 Besides, while training is recommendable keeping a bottle of water nearby at all times.
-The body liberates toxins and need water to compensate.
+The body liberates toxins and needs water to compensate.
 Water also promotes healthy tissue.

 - Method 9: Doing the exercises properly help to avoid strain in the muscle.
-Check with your coach or other sport professional if the exercises are done properly.
+Check with your coach or other sports professionals if the exercises are done properly.
 Or if you don’t have a coach there are many resources that can help to correct your training exercises.
 Poor practice can end in injury.